-- Receive, maintain, and disburse all public monies of the state not expressly required by law to be received, maintained, and disbursed by other agencies [RCW 43.88.160(5)(a)]. - Receive, disburse, or transfer public monies under the State Treasurer's supervision or custody by warrant or check, automated clearing house (ACH), Interagency Payment Journal Voucher (IAP), or Interfund Transfer (IFT) [RCW 43.88.160(5)(b)]. - Maintain current and correct account of all monies received and disbursed by the State Treasurer, classified by account [RCW 43.88.160(5)(c)]. - Take such actions as are necessary to ensure the effective cash management of public funds (RCW 43.08.015).
+- Receive, keep, and disburse all public funds of the state not expressly required by law to be received, kept, and disbursed by some other persons: PROVIDED, That this subsection shall not apply to those public funds of the institutions of higher learning which are not subject to appropriation [RCW 43.88.160(5)(a)]. - Receive, disburse, or transfer public monies under the State Treasurer's supervision or custody [RCW 43.88.160(5)(b)]. - Maintain current and correct account of all monies received and disbursed by the State Treasurer, classified by fund [RCW 43.88.160(5)(c)]. - Take such actions as are necessary to ensure the effective cash management of public funds (RCW 43.08.015). - Coordinate agencies' acceptance and use of credit cards and other payment methods as authorized by law [RCW 43.88.160(5)(d)]. - Perform such other duties as may be required by law or by regulations issued pursuant to RCW 43.88.160. - Represent the state in all contractual relationships with financial institutions (RCW 43.08.015), which include the following duties:

-- Coordinate agencies' acceptance and use of credit cards and other payment methods as authorized by law [RCW 43.88.160(5)(d)]. - Perform such other duties as may be required by law or by regulations issued pursuant to RCW 43.88.160. - Represent the state in all contractual relationships with financial institutions (RCW 43.08.015), which include the following duties: - Negotiate master contracts with financial institutions, including but not limited to, contracts for treasury and treasury trust accounts, contracts for services available from local banks, contracts for electronic transfer of funds, including credit cards and debit cards, automated clearing house (ACH) transfers, wire transfers and contracts for lockbox services.
+- Negotiate master contracts with financial institutions, including but not limited to, contracts for treasury and treasury trust accounts, contracts for services available from local banks, contracts for electronic transfer of funds, including credit cards and debit cards, automated clearing house (ACH) transfers, wire transfers, and contracts for lockbox services.
 Certain responsibilities may be delegated to agencies with OFM's concurrence.
 An agency delegated any of these responsibilities should use its best efforts to minimize the financial impact of the contract to the state agency, the taxpayers, and the public who uses its services.
 Refer to Section 40.10.50. - Pay, at its discretion, for purchased banking services for treasury and treasury trust accounts from the investment income accounts.
 OST's reimbursement for purchased banking services is generally limited to amounts above an agency's funding for the activity. - Advise agencies of new cash management techniques, practices, procedures, and other efficient methods of collecting and disbursing state money to ensure maximum return on state investments. - Assist agencies by increasing their knowledge of applicable depository and investment statutes. - Advise agencies of required language that must be included in any Request for Proposal (RFP) and/or agreement/contract that has either an electronic funds settlement component or involves a vendor who holds funds for a period of time before remitting them to the state.
 This language must be included to mitigate the risk of loss of funds to the state.